Saint-Domingue expedition: French defeat

 By August 1802, Leclerc's forces had begun to suffer from mass defections of black and mulatto troops.
 In October, the former rebel leaders Alexander Petion, Henri Christophe and Jean-Jacques Dessalines all deserted the French forces as well.
 The French forces, now numbering only 8,000 to 10,000 men and only just able to serve, were overwhelmed.
 After the recently defected Christophe massacred several hundred Polish soldiers at Port-de-Paix, Leclerc ordered the arrest of all remaining black colonial troops in Cap-Haïtien, and executed 1000 of them by tying sacks of flour to their neck and pushing them off the side of ships.
 The French subsequently sent orders to arrest and imprison all the black troops in the colony still serving within the French forces.
 This included still-loyal officers such as Maurepas, who was drowned with his family in the harbor of Cap-Haïtien on Leclerc's orders in early November.

 Taking refuge on Tortuga in an attempt to avoid yellow fever, Leclerc died of it on 1 November 1802.
 His wife Pauline Bonaparte had accompanied her husband to the island and, though she had not previously been a model of fidelity, his death threw her into despair – she cut off her hair, put it in her husband's coffin, put his heart in an urn and had the rest of his remains repatriated to France.

 As the senior officer on the expedition, Rochambeau took over from Leclerc as supreme commander and tried in vain to suppress the new revolt.
-Rochambeau ordered 600 pit bulls from Cuba, and forbade anyone to feed them.
-The pit bulls were to live by eating only "negro meat" (viande des nègres).
-That led to larger revolts against the French, as a submissive slave diligently working in the fields would suddenly be devoured by dozens of hungry pit bulls.
-Today, the saying "manger la viande des nègres" still resounds deeply in Haiti and the world.
+Rochambeau received a shipment of slave-hunting dogs from Cuba.
+They were a military disappointment, requiring forceful prodding to eat a tied up black man.
+In Haiti, French use of man-eating dogs still resounds as colonial rule viciousness.

 Cap-Haïtien seemed to be the last bastion of the anti-rebel forces and, when the rebels reached it, Christophe had already relieved one of the forts.
 Rochambeau recaptured it but at the height of the battle some 1,200 blacks being held prisoner on a ship in the bay threw its crew overboard.
 On 18 November 1803, near the Cap, the French were defeated at the Battle of Vertières by the rebel general Jean-Jacques Dessalines and at the end of December the last French soldiers left the island.
 On their voyage back to France, Rochambeau was captured at the Blockade of Saint-Domingue by the British and then interned in Britain for nearly nine years as a prisoner of war.